acaylor/ajs-blog/content/posts/cygwin-windows-terminal.md

 ![image](/images/image.png)

-Name the profile &#8220;Cygwin&#8221; or whatever you prefer and enter the location of the Cygwin binary as the Command line.
+Name the profile `Cygwin` or whatever you prefer and enter the location of the Cygwin binary as the Command line.
 You can adjust the appearance in the next tab.

 ![image1](/images/image-1.png)